fess-v/sips/sips/sip-02X/sip-02X-smart-contract-wallet-external-call-standard.md

 All smart contract wallet types, including multisignature wallets, DAOs, general purpose smart contract wallets, need to have a possibility to interact with other contracts on the blockchain network.

 Clarity language has its own type and static analyzer restrictions.
-These restrictions include a need to have predefined traits for external contract calls and a need to have a passed trait instead of a contract principal because it can't be up-casted to a trait.
+These restrictions require predefined traits for external contract calls and need to have a passed trait instead of a contract principal because it can't be up-casted to a trait.
 Therefore, the only way to call any external smart contract from a smart contract wallet is to pass from a user that external contract principal as a trait which was also predefined in the smart contract wallet.

 It opens a task which this proposal aims to solve - creation of a standard interface which could be used as a predefined trait which other smart contracts in Stacks could support to be able to be integrated with such smart contract wallets.